 For fiction or creative nonfiction picture books (not informational), the current word count goal is 500 words.
 Yup, that’s it.

 If you are planning to traditionally publish, it is significantly more likely you will be successful if you stick to this word count.
 Yes, you can go to Barnes and Noble and likely find a longer picture book on the shelf.
 This book is probably either a classic or written by an established author.
 Stick to 500 words to increase your chances of acceptance.

 If you are self-publishing, you do have some leeway but remember that you want to be competitive in the market with all the other picture books.
 You also don’t want your adorable-but-wiggly audience getting bored.
 Keep it under 1,000 but try to get closer to 500.

 If you write adult fiction, one of the best activities you can do to get comfortable with the 500 word format is to practice flash fiction.
 It teaches you to squeeze your entire story in a low word count and helps you focus on every single word, cutting anything extra.

-If you are new to writing or are only interested in writing picture books, look for my next blog post: Quick Tips for Lowering Word Count in Picture Book Manuscripts.
+If you are new to writing or are only interested in writing picture books, look for my next blog post: Five Tricks for Trimming Word Count in Picture Book Manuscripts.